passy/google-cdn/readme.md

   - `componentsPath`: defaults to `bower_components`, the path you specify in your script tags to the components directory.

+## Grunt

+You can use this module in grunt through the [grunt-google-cdn](https://github.com/btford/grunt-google-cdn) plugin, which this module's code is based of.

 ## License

 BSD